RTEMS/rtems-docs/c-user/config/idle-task.rst

 CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION
 -------------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the user is assumed to provide one or more initialization tasks.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 This configuration option is defined to indicate that the user has configured **no** user initialization tasks or threads and that the user provided IDLE task will perform application initialization and then transform itself into an IDLE task.

-NOTES:
+.. rubric:: NOTES:

 If you use this option be careful, the user IDLE task **cannot** block at all during the initialization sequence.
 Further, once application initialization is complete, it shall make itself preemptible and enter an idle body loop.

 The IDLE task shall run at the lowest priority of all tasks in the system.

 If this configuration option is defined, then it is mandatory to configure a user IDLE task with the :ref:`CONFIGURE_IDLE_TASK_BODY` configuration option, otherwise a compile time error in the configuration file will occur.

 The application shall define exactly one of the following configuration options

 * :ref:`CONFIGURE_RTEMS_INIT_TASKS_TABLE`,

 * :ref:`CONFIGURE_POSIX_INIT_THREAD_TABLE`, or

 * ``CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION``

 otherwise a compile time error in the configuration file will occur.

 ..
 Generated from spec:/acfg/if/idle-task-stack-size

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_IDLE_TASK_STACK_SIZE